daviddahl/david-dahl/site/index.md

 #### Jun 2020 to present

+##### Senior Principal Software Engineer, Office of the CTO

+- Driving strategic and long-term software projects in the Gen AI, Observability, Programability and various other spaces for F5 BIG-IP, NGINX and Distributed Cloud offerings.

-#### Principal Software Engineer, AI Team & Greenhouse Innovation Team
+##### Principal Software Engineer, AI Team & Greenhouse Innovation Team

 - Design and implementation of an AI Assistant service that product teams can easily leverage
 - Design and implementation of the internal `F5-GPT` chatbot, conversation persistence layer and vector query tools
 - `F5-GPT` is used by the entire enterprise
-- Actively building Web Component-driven frontends `sans` build processes like Babel, etc.
 - Design and build innovation tools that manage the flow of ideas that become software POCs
 - Engineering work and leadership on innovative software POCs
 - Lead and mentor US and offshore engineering teams